kylerasinger/MIPS_CPU/README.md

 ## How to run
 The CPU was simulated using Modelsim HDL simulator.
 If you'd like to simulate it on your own, you must:
 1. Set your Modelsim source.
-2. Run the runme.sh bash script.
+2. Run the runme.sh script.

 If you'd like to change the machine code loaded into the CPU, it can be found in the ic_cache.vhd source file.